mainmatter/mainmatter.com/src/posts/2022-11-18-sveltekit-super-rentals.md

-I really enjoyed getting stuck in with SvelteKit and I can certainly see the appeal of it, it’s a very lightweight framework and in a lot of ways it stays very close to native javascript, which makes me think I think it would be a really great first framework for people that are new to front-end development, because it gives you a great understanding of how javascript works in a lot of scenarios, which will only help when trying out other frameworks in the future.
+I really enjoyed getting stuck in with SvelteKit and I can certainly see the appeal of it, it’s a very lightweight framework and in a lot of ways it stays very close to native javascript, which makes me think it would be a really great first framework for people that are new to front-end development, because it gives you a great understanding of how javascript works in a lot of scenarios, which will only help when trying out other frameworks in the future.